Have a read on below at some quick stats and facts on the Columbus Blue Jackets to get you started:

 The Columbus side had a shocking time of it in the Central Division, finishing the campaign in bottom place, tied on points with the Detroit Red Wings (48).
 After picking up points at a semi-respectable .579 percentage in 2019-20, the Blue Jackets regressed in 2020-21, registering a meagre point percentage of .429.

 If you are a fan of the Columbus Blue Jackets, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Columbus Blue Jackets have the star power to make it all the way to the playoffs and finals in 2021?
+Do the Columbus Blue Jackets have the star power to make it all the way to the playoffs and win the Stanley Cup in 2022?

 Following their 48 point, 18 win, 26 loss, 12 overtime loss 2020-21 season, the Columbus Blue Jackets finished in last place in the Central Division and in 28th place in the NHL overall.